CharityO3/Check_Current_Weather/README.md

 Get information on the current and forecast weather in any city.

+## Weather App Summary

 This Python script provides the current weather and a 5-day forecast for any city using the SheCodes Weather API.
-It features styled terminal output through the rich library, and allows users to input a city name to retrieve weather data.
+It features styled terminal output through the `rich` library, and allows users to input a city name to retrieve weather data.

-Key Features:
+### Key Features:
-Displays current weather and 5-day forecast.
+- Displays current weather and 5-day forecast.
-Uses requests for API calls and rich for styled output.
+- Uses `requests` for API calls and `rich` for styled output.
-Prompts user to enter a city for weather updates.
+- Prompts user to enter a city for weather updates.

-Requirements:
+### Requirements:
-Python 3, requests, and rich libraries.
+- Python 3, `requests`, and `rich` libraries.

 Developed by Charity Orhoridiohwo.